Congratulations, you’ve landed the client of your dreams!

 The Welcome Email is where you express how you feel.
 You’ve just landed a brand-new client and are probably delighted that they decided to work with you.
 You should share that with them!

 The welcome email doesn’t need to be a long letter that’s full of detailed information about what it’s going to be like working together.
-Instead, you simply want to thank the client for their business, reassure them that you are going to do your absolute best, and tell them what they can expect from you over the next few days.
+Instead, you simply want to thank the client for their business.
+Reassure them that you are going to do your absolute best.
+Tell them what they can expect from you over the next few days.

 #3: Onboarding System Part Two: The Welcome Kit

-Your Welcome Kit should be a professionally-designed, fully-branded document full of helpful information, like what it is going to be like to work with you.
+Your Welcome Kit should be a professionally-designed, fully-branded document full of helpful information.
+Showing what it is going to be like to work with you.
 Inside, you can layout your mission statement, procedures, workflows, and how exactly you work with your clients.
 You can also include your contact information and any other important information that clients need from you to officially get started.

 #4: Onboarding System Part Three: The Questionnaire